pFransozi/pFransozi.github.io/_posts/2023-04-22-array-theory-algorithms.md

     self.assertEqual([7], result, "Not equal.")
 ~~~

-Let's include another test case to test an two-element array.
+Let's include another test case to test a two-element array.

 ~~~ python
 def test_an_array_with_one_element(self):